• 5 min read

 Solar industry growth and affordability

 Solar power is playing an increasingly important role in the transition to a world powered by renewable energy.
-In just the past decade alone, the solar industry has grown by a staggering 33%.
-Along with (and largely aided by) this meteoric growth, solar prices have fallen by a corresponding 53% — making the technology more affordable than ever before.
+In just the past decade alone, the solar industry has grown by a staggering 25% annually on average.
+Along with (and largely aided by) this meteoric growth, solar prices have fallen by a corresponding 43% — making the technology more affordable than ever before.

-In fact, a new solar installation comes online every minute in the US.
+In fact, a new solar installation came online every 39 seconds in the US by 2023.

-The Solar Energy Industries Association (SEIA) reports that there are over 3.6 million PV installations nationwide, which is enough installed capacity to power over 23 million homes.
-In strictly carbon terms, this is equivalent to planting over 2 billion trees or decommissioning nearly 40 coal-fired power plants.
+The Solar Energy Industries Association (SEIA) reports that there are over 5.1 million PV installations nationwide, which is enough installed capacity to power over 35.8 million homes.
+In strictly carbon terms, this is equivalent to planting almost 4 billion trees or decommissioning 58 coal-fired power plants.

-The chart below illustrates the correlation between the number of solar installations and decreasing PV panel costs.
-It shows that the price of a solar installation is now less than 20% what it was in 2010, while annual installations have grown more than twenty-fold during the same period of time.
+The chart below illustrates the correlation between the solar installed capacity and decreasing PV panel costs.
+It shows that the price of a solar installation has decreased by more than 40% over the past decade, while annual installations have grown during the same period of time.

 Annual solar installations in the US are accelerating as price decreases.
 Source: SEIA (https://www.seia.org/solar-industry-research-data)

 In addition to helping us move away from fossil fuel, SEIA also highlights how the solar industry continues to be a powerful engine for economic growth and job creation.
-Just in the US alone, the solar industry currently employs over a quarter million people, which is more than 2.5 times as many as in 2010.
-Equally impressive, solar power is responsible for more energy jobs than the oil, natural gas, and coal industries combined
+Just in the US alone, the solar industry employed over a 280,000 people by the end of 2023, almost doubling over the past decade.

 Solar energy, power, and irradiance